 Talk with your doctor or nurse about your health history.
 They can help you decide if the patch is right for you.

 What are the risks of the birth control patch?

-Even though the Xulane patch is very safe, using a form of birth control that has estrogen can slightly increase your risk of certain health problems.
+Even though the Twirla patch and Xulane patch are very safe, using a form of birth control that has estrogen can slightly increase your risk of certain health problems.
 These complications aren’t common, but they can be serious.
 They include heart attack, stroke, blood clots, and liver tumors.
 In very rare cases, they can lead to death.